halooly/CraftingSystem/Blacksmithing/Features & Properties.md

 sturdy (adv against being grappled/shoved) considered proficient when wearing this armor
 Stealthy (no disadvantage on stealth roles)

-**note to helal - i have no idea how to began numbering these keep one thing we already have an ac problem**
+**note to helal - i have no idea how to began numbering these keep one thing in mind we already have an ac problem**

 Negative:
 clunky (disadvantage on stealth roles) shoddy (take +x physical damage)